Prosperity

 1. Civilian Traffic Investigation (CTI) program - The aims of the CTI program include meeting property-damage only motor vehicle accidents—the most common resident-initiated 911 call—with a skill set specialized in traffic investigation, documentation, and de-escalation; and saving police time and resources by diverting eligible traffic calls to civilian responders.

-2. Real Time Crime Center (RTCC) - This initiative aims to create a centralized hub that uses technology to help the Durham Police Department use technological advances to help the Department respond to criminal activity.
+2. Real Time Crime Center (RTCC) - This initiative aims to create a centralized hub that uses technological advances to help the Durham Police Department respond to criminal activity.
 Real Time Crime Centers use data analysis and information from many sources to help officers respond to, and solve, crimes more quickly.

 Past Pilots

-2. ShotSpotter: has the goal of reducing the time it takes to respond to gunshot incidents with the goal of identifying suspects.
-As well as to improve evidence collection and locate potential victims in order to save lives.
+2. ShotSpotter: This system aims to reduce the time it takes to respond to gunshot incidents with the goals of identifying suspects, improving evidence collection, locating potential victims in order to save lives.
 This pilot ended and City Council voted to not continue with the program in the first quarter of 2024.

 Key Measures & Data Analysis